Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

 - `.grass(grass: Consumer<ConnectedGrassBlockBuilder>)`: Sets the properties of the dirt block's grass block.
 Has the same id as the dirt block but with `_grass` appended to the end.
 Has the same methods as the default block builder
 - `.path(path: Consumer<TFCPathBlockBuilder>)`: Creates and sets the properties of the dirt block's path bloc.
-Has the same id as the dirt block but with `_grass` appended to the end.
+Has the same id as the dirt block but with `_path` appended to the end.
 Has the same methods as the default block builder
 - `.farmland(farmland: Consumer<TFCFarmlandBlockBuilder>)`: Creates and sets the properties of the dirt block's farmland block.
-Has the same id as the dirt block but with `_grass` appended to the end.
+Has the same id as the dirt block but with `_farmland` appended to the end.
 Has the following methods:
     - Those of the default block builder
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`: A consumer, that sets some of TFC's [extended properties](#extended-properties)
 - `.rooted(rooted: Consumer<TFCRootedDirtBlockBuilder>)`: Creates and sets the properties of the dirt block's rooted dirt block.
-Has the same id as the dirt block but with `_grass` appended to the end.
+Has the same id as the dirt block but with `_rooted` appended to the end.
 Has the same methods as the default block builder

 #### Example